How to finance a Lincoln

 Yes, all new 2019 and 2020 Lincolns come with a four-year, 50,000-mile warranty.
-You can browse your car’s specific warranty in the owner section of Lincoln’s website by selecting the year, make and model.
+Browse your car’s specific warranty in the owner section of Lincoln’s website by selecting the year, make and model.

 Lincoln also offers other products, including an extended warranty and GAP insurance.
 Visit the Lincoln website or check with your local authorized dealership for more information.

 Lincoln is an American-made luxury car brand — and its vehicles come with a luxury price tag to match.
 Fortunately, you have a range of financing options to help you foot the bill.
 When you’re ready to buy, compare car loans before hitting the dealership to find the best deal available to you.

 Lincoln Black Label is Lincoln’s ultra-luxurious line of vehicles that come with access to a number of exclusive perks, including complimentary car detailing and a premium maintenance plan.
 Each model comes equipped with an interior and exterior theme in addition to state-of-the-art technology to make your driving experience unique.